-Moving all the estate’s funds into one centralized place will make keeping track of everything much easier on you and will help you avoid mixing estate funds with your personal funds, which can create issues or the appearance that you’re mishandling assets.
+Moving all the estate’s funds into one centralized place will make keeping track of everything much easier on you.
+It’ll also help you avoid mixing estate funds with your personal funds, which can create issues or the appearance that you’re mishandling assets.

 You’ll have to go to the initial hearing where the court permits the probate process to move forward and appoints an executor.

 Additionally, litigation surrounding the probate process could mean more time spent in court.
-This can happen if heirs can’t come to an agreement or an interested party believes that the executor isn’t correctly performing their fiduciary duties.
+This can happen if heirs can’t come to an agreement, or if an interested party believes that the executor isn’t correctly performing their fiduciary duties.

 At the end of the process, there will be a final probate hearing to close the estate.

 The estate is responsible for settling any debts and paying final taxes.
 This generally needs to be done before beneficiaries can receive their inheritance.

 No one else is responsible for the deceased’s debt unless they co-signed the debt or they’re a surviving spouse who is equally responsible for that particular type of debt under state law.